-A building condition assessment and examination of critical campus systems were completed as part of the facilities master plan in 2015.
-A new facilities condition assessment is planned that will help guide the college with its deferred maintenance schedule.
+The building condition assessment and examination of critical campus systems were completed in 2019.
+The new facilities condition assessment helps guide the college with its deferred maintenance schedule.
 It provides the college with a campus-wide audit of all building systems including mechanical, electrical, structural, plumbing, and life safety.
 It is a valuable tool to assess new and existing systems and determine building efficiency, as well as yield deferred maintenance lists for building renovation justification.
-The deferred maintenance schedules will ultimately help reduce operating costs and increase building efficiency.
+The deferred maintenance schedules ultimately reduces operating costs and increases building efficiencies.